AlvarBer/Persimmon/docs/src/workflow.md

-number of actions is limited, this is the basis for the project programming interface being limited on the number of blocks, as not to allow the graphs to become inscrutable, and as mentioned on the introduction this also allows making asumptions about the interface which reduce the complexity such as not needing an explicit flow line (such as Unreal Engine blueprints).
+number of actions is limited, this is the basis for the project programming interface being limited on the number of blocks, as not to allow the graphs to become inscrutable, and as mentioned on the introduction this also allows making assumptions about the interface which reduce the complexity such as not needing an explicit flow line (such as Unreal Engine blueprints).

 [^plc]: Programable Logic Controllers are industrial digital computers used for